canac/mailbox/README.md

 shell = ['bash', '--noprofile', '--norc']
 ```

-If you are using a remote Postgres database, you might want to cache the output of `mailbox view` to keep updating the prompt quick.
+If you are using a remote database, you might want to cache the output of `mailbox view` to keep updating the prompt quick.
 You can use a tool like [`bkt`](https://github.com/dimo414/bkt) to achieve that.

 ```toml
 # Put the mailbox notifications before all other modules